AlamHasabie/transport-game-backend/README.md

 })
 ```
 Note that timeout will be change only when the new timeout is bigger than current gametime or the game has not started yet.
 An emit with game_timeout_change context will be sent.

+## Issues and Future Development

+1. Room deletion after a game ends is still not handled yet.
+2. Inconsistent flow for when a player accidentally/purposefully leave a room, mainly due to incomplete specification.
+3. Error handling.
+When a request is made, there should be a try catch block.